yosefrow/viz-ai/README.md

 #### Elastic IPS

-An Elastic IP address doesn’t incur charges as long as the following conditions are true:
+An Elastic IP address doesn't incur charges as long as the following conditions are true:

 The Elastic IP address is associated with an EC2 instance.
 The instance associated with the Elastic IP address is running.